python-eel/Eel/README.md

 There are several options for making GUI apps in Python, but if you want to use HTML/JS (in order to use jQueryUI or Bootstrap, for example) then you generally have to write a lot of boilerplate code to communicate from the Client (Javascript) side to the Server (Python) side.

-The closest Python equivalent to Electron (to my knowledge) is [cefpython](https://github.com/cztomczak/cefpython).
-It is a bit heavy weight for what I wanted.

-Eel is not as fully-fledged as Electron or cefpython - it is probably not suitable for making full blown applications like Atom - but it is very suitable for making the GUI equivalent of little utility scripts that you use internally in your team.
+~~Eel~~ Paling is not as fully-fledged as Electron or cefpython - it is probably not suitable for making full blown applications like Atom - but it is very suitable for making the GUI equivalent of little utility scripts that you use internally in your team.

 For some reason many of the best-in-class number crunching and maths libraries are in Python (Tensorflow, Numpy, Scipy etc) but many of the best visualization libraries are in Javascript (D3, THREE.js etc).
-Hopefully Eel makes it easy to combine these into simple utility apps for assisting your development.
+Hopefully ~~Eel~~ Paling makes it easy to combine these into simple utility apps for assisting your development.

-Join Eel's users and maintainers on [Discord](https://discord.com/invite/3nqXPFX), if you like.

 ## Install